-Interest rate risk is overseen by the ALCO, and interest rate risk limits are approved annually by the Risk Committee, or more frequently if deemed appropriate.
+Interest rate risk is overseen by the ALCO with interest rate risk limits approved annually by the Board Risk Committee, or more frequently if deemed appropriate.
+IRRBB risk is also approved by Board upon approval of the Risk Appetite Statement.

-5.5.
+5.6.
 Operational Risk